Treat the dinner as a tradeoff

 Back Bay reset

-Use when the day already carried enough walking or uncertainty.
+Use when the day already carried enough walking, weather, or uncertainty.

 Walk-in seafood vs planned hotel-area dinner